After a long day of hiking there is nothing better than setting in for the night in a comfortable, warm sleeping bag.

 - Aektiv Outdoor Down Sleeping Bag

-Here is an overview of the backpacking sleeping bags with full reviews and our buying guide below.
+Here is a feature overview of the backpacking sleeping bags with full reviews and our buying guide below.

 The 3 Best Backpacking Sleeping Bags